MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 A `question` indicates a curiosity to learn more about the author's approach.
 A `suggestion` shows a willingness to have a discussion and be flexible with the author instead of dictate changes.
 A `nitpick` indicates something minor that the reviewer doesn't feel strongly about.

 There's no label for `do-as-i-say` or `this-is-trash`.
 Code reviews should be a conversation about the change.
 When it's a two way dialogue where both parties feel respected and listened to we get the benefits we talked about earlier.

+What about as the author?
+What if you're not getting the feedback that you hoped for?
+Don't be afraid to ask for it — be clear about what kind of feedback you want and from who.

+For example:

+> Hi Sam!
+Could you please take a look at this change and tell me what you think about the way I've structured the code?
+With your experience in design patterns I'm interested to get your input.

 ### Approach 3 — Checklists